Updated February 2026

 Nature’s Carpet sells a (wool) felt padding.
 No chemical treatments.

-Two other options apart from wool felt is a synthetic felt pad or a rubber pad.
+Two other options apart from wool felt are a synthetic felt pad or a rubber pad.

 For any Carpet type that requires padding

-Air.o and Homefresh have a built-in felt padding.
+Homefresh has built-in felt padding.
 No additional padding is needed/recommended.

-FLOR tiles have a vinyl or bitumen backing.
+Some FLOR tiles have a PVC-free backing.
+This new vinyl-free plastic is likely to be 0-VOC.
 No additional padding is required or recommended.

-Polyethylene carpet pad is zero-VOC, it’s certainly preferable to the usual polyurethane carpet padding.
+Polyethylene carpet pad is almost zero-VOC, it’s far preferable to the usual polyurethane carpet padding.
 Lifeproof from Home Depot also has a polyethylene option, this is a foam and it can go under most carpets.
-That is a fantastic option.
+It does have an added antimicrobial but it is still a better option than most other options in terms of VOCs.

-EVA foam carpet pad – is not 100% odorless but is a low odor, low VOC foam that is preferable to polyurethane.
+EVA foam carpet pad – is not 100% odorless but is a low odor, low VOC foam that is preferable to polyurethane in terms of off-gassing but it does often have phthalates.
+This one is breathable.

-I avoid memory foam carpet pad, rebonded polyurethane and most SBR rubber (especially the very dense kind).
+I avoid memory foam carpet pad, rebonded polyurethane, and most SBR rubber (especially the very dense kind or recycled tires).
 I would also avoid regular (solid, not rebonded) polyurethane if possible or if you are highly sensitive.
 It could be just fine for some people.

 Under rugs, you can use a natural latex rug gripper